Skip to main content

 During one dark, oil-lit October night in 1821, a long queue could be seen making its way into a public gathering in the Old Town of Edinburgh.
 It was a time of great change.
 In the early nineteenth century, Edinburgh was at the centre of the Scottish Enlightenment.
 Advances in economic thinking, politics, philosophy, engineering and science were being made by the likes of Joseph Black, Adam Smith, and David Hume, transforming Scotland…and the world.
 The dizzying breadth of ideas and discoveries were making it possible to reimagine a new future, a future of progress for both individuals and society.

-Billed as a lecture on chemistry, the inaugural students (at that time, working men) of what would become Heriot-Watt University, saw an opportunity.
-Their ambition?
-To gain new skills that would allow them to change their lives for the better.
+These inaugural students of what would become Heriot-Watt University (sadly, at that time, only working men until women were admitted in 1869, 23 years before other Scottish universities) saw an opportunity to gain new skills that could allow them to change their lives for the better.
 Since these pioneering days, Heriot-Watt has remained true to its founding mission: to create and exchange knowledge that benefits society and changes the world for the better.

 But these innovations are emerging against a backdrop of increasingly complex societal, environmental, and economic challenges.
-These challenges – from the climate crisis to global health crises, from digital equity to sustainable development – are extraordinarily complex and often described as “wicked problems.”
-They demand the same spirit of innovation and practical problem-solving that was found in the nineteenth century but with a modern twist.
+From the climate to global health crises, from digital equity to sustainable development – these are often called “wicked problems.”
 There is no single solution.
-Instead, they require a multipronged approach that tackles the problems from different perspectives.
-And here universities have an incredibly important role to play.
+They require a multipronged approach that tackles the problems from different perspectives.
+And it’s here that universities have an incredibly important role to play.

-I am a huge fan of Professor Mariana Mazzucato’s thinking on taking a mission-oriented approach to wicked problems.
-I find the concept of missions a powerful lens for considering how we might find solutions.
-Missions require institutions to take on a leadership role that coordinates across sectors.
-One lesson I think - or hope - we have all learnt from recent events is that no single institution, regardless of prestige, can solve today's complex challenges alone.
-Universities must work actively with stakeholders, helping to set ambitious targets, and coordinate action with governments, businesses, and other groups across society.
-It requires agility underpinned by research excellence and innovation.
-Heriot-Watt is incredibly well-placed to help tackle some of the great global challenges by taking this approach.
+I am a big fan of Professor Mariana Mazzucato’s thinking on taking a mission-oriented approach to wicked problems.
+Universities must work actively with stakeholders, helping to set ambitious targets, to coordinate action with governments, businesses, and other groups across society.
+It requires agility underpinned by research excellence and innovation if we are to discover and deploy much-needed solutions at speed and scale.

 More about this author